 For updates and details on IRR requests, look for our quarterly IRR reports in the NCSF Newsletter.
 Sign up by emailing

 * Note: From 2002-2011, NCSF’s Incident Reporting & Response received over 500 requests every year.
 In 2012, that number dropped to 474, likely due to the change in the DSM-5 and an increased use of KAP.
 The IRR data for 2013 was destroyed by Leigha Fleming when she deleted her emails and documentation from the NCSF server.
 Some people have reported receiving no response last year, and that may have contributed to fewer people coming to NCSF this year.
 Susan Wright took over as director of IRR in January, 2014.

-Unfortunately, due to limited resources the NCSF is only able to take a fraction of the cases that come to us.
-Many of the complaints we receive do not meet one, or several, of the above criteria.
-Even under the best circumstances, NCSF can only help a small percentage of those who merit it.
+Unfortunately, due to limited resources the NCSF is only able to take the cases that meet the criteria set by our mission.
 All of our work is done by volunteers and we accept no payment for our services.

 We are however happy to receive donations earmarked specifically for use in the IRR Program.
 Click here to donate, Make sure you note "Incident Reporting & Response" or "IRR" in the comment box if you want to restrict your donation.
 We do provide basic information as resources dictate and referrals to professionals as part of our Kink Aware Professionals database.

 The criteria for acceptance listed were developed to meet the primary concerns of our voting constituencies, our Coalition Partners.
 When the NCSF agrees to take a case the impact can be realized by all of our constituents as a whole and therefore it is up to the policies set in motion by NCSF Coalition Partners to decide whether existing resources allow for a case to be handled effectively.